Top 5 Hiring Tips for Every New Manager

 It’s no secret that you should keep your interviews short but sweet, especially if you have a long list of candidates.
 So, it’s extremely important to not waste your or your candidate’s time and make your questions count.

 Spend five or ten minutes sharing pleasantries and making introductions, and then begin with your questioning.
-Run through the candidate’s resume and then move on to behavioral or situational questions.
+Run through the candidate’s CV and then move on to behavioral or situational questions.
 Getting an equal mix of both is important as this allows you to get a good idea of their experience and how they would handle certain situations in the job.

 5. Try Not to Make Any Quick Decisions